mvanthoor/rustic-book/src/evaluation/material.md

 First, the evaluation is MUCH faster if we only use integers.
 If at all possible, we will never use floating point numbers while calculating anything.
 (Except, maybe, in the very last step before outputting something.)
-This is the reason why we have mulitplied all the values by one hundred.
+This is the reason why we have multiplied all the values by one hundred.
 This gives the evaluation a way to think in terms of "parts of a pawn", by using values such as 50 or 10, instead of 0.5 or 0.1.